principis/tldr-sharp/README.md

 ![tldr screenshot](screenshot.png)

 ## Requirements
-Because of TLS 1.2 support Mono >= 4.8 is required.
+Because of TLS 1.2 support, Mono >= 4.8, built with TLS 1.2 support, is required.
 If your distro comes with an older version, please install the [latest stable](https://www.mono-project.com/download/stable/).
 * Mono >= 4.8 because of TLS 1.2 support

 ## Installing